Full question:

 Answer:

-Answer to Question 2: Most states have not enacted laws regarding the age at which a child may care for other children, but the U.S. Department of Health and Human Services provides helpful information.
+Answer to Question 2: Texas does not have a specific law regarding the minimum age at which a minor may babysit other children.
+Generally, guidance from the U.S. Department of Health and Human Services can provide useful information on this topic.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.